cs50nestm/web/temperature/README.md

 </script>
 ```

-tags, you will write JavaScript to access the value enterred into the text box, and depending on whether the user choosed `fahrenheit to celsius` or `celsius to fahrenheit` you will calculate the appropriate value and add it to `result` div in the
+tags, you will write JavaScript to access the value enterred into the text box, and depending on whether the user choosed `fahrenheit to celsius` or `celsius to fahrenheit` you will calculate the appropriate value and add it to `result` div in `index.html`.